Perkins marine engine maintenance schedule service page for Ventura, Oxnard, Channel Islands Harbor, and Santa Barbara by 805 Marine Diesel Mechanic

 • Listen for belt squeal and check for black dust near pulleys.

-• Inspect mounts for cracking or compression; excess vibration points to alignment issues.
+• Inspect mounts for cracking or compression because excess vibration often points to alignment issues.

-• Test alarm functions (oil pressure, coolant temp) before departures.
+• Test alarm functions for oil pressure and coolant temperature before departures.

-• Log hours and fuel type; note smoke color changes or rising coolant top-offs.
+• Log hours, fuel type, smoke color changes, and rising coolant top-offs.

 Engine Room Log — Your Maintenance Record